vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

-  Change the plain text interpolation delimiters. **This option is only available in the standalone build.**
+  Change the plain text interpolation delimiters. **This option is only available in the full build.**

 - **Example:**